kristian-lange-tw/JATOS_docs_v3/pages/Create-a-new-study.md

 permalink: Create-a-new-study.html
 folder:
 toc: true
-last_updated: 20 Nov 2019
+last_updated: 24 Nov 2019
 ---

 There are two ways to create a new study: by modifying an existing one from our examples, or by creating one from scratch.

 ### Modify an existing study

 Take an existing study (e.g. from [Example Studies](Example-Studies.html)) as a prototype and modify it bit by bit.
 We recommend you start with this to get a quick idea of how JATOS works.
-Just import an existing study (e.g. one from the study examples) and clone it by clicking on More → Clone in the study bar.
+Just import an existing study and clone it by clicking on More → Clone in the study bar.

 ### Write your own study from scratch